marulkan/cesnet-hive/README.markdown

 ####`group` 'users'

 Group where all users belong.
 It is not updated when changed, you should remove the /var/lib/hadoop-hdfs/.puppet-hive-dir-created file when changing or update group of /user/hive on HDFS.

+####`hdfs_hostname` undef

+HDFS hostname (or defaultFS value), if different from core-site.xml Hadoop file.
+It is recommended to have the *core-site.xml* file instead. *core-site.xml* will be created when installing any Hadoop component or if you include *hadoop::common::config* class.

 ####`metastore_hostname` undef